JustinSDK/dotSCAD/docs/lib-ring_extrude.md

 This module depends on `rotate_p`, `cross_section` and `polysections`.
 Remember to include corresponding ".scad".

-This module provides two prepared triangles indexes.
+If your 2D shape is not solid, indexes of triangles are required.
 See [polysections](https://openhome.cc/eGossip/OpenSCAD/lib-polysections.html) for details.

 ## Parameters